jrshutske/websocket-chat/README.md

 # websocket-chat

+People want to have a place to talk to their friends.
+With this application people are able to create an account, a private room and get chatting.

 A barebones Java app, which can easily be deployed to Heroku.

 This application supports the [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java) article - check it out.